-The earliest gatherings of Christians focused on devotion to, “…the apostles’ teaching, fellowship, breaking of bread and prayer” (see Acts 2:42).
-There were very early indications of simple organization in the first church at Jerusalem.
-The believers knew the number of their members (Acts 2:41; 4:4); united in public worship and prayer meetings (Acts 2:42, 47) and practiced the ordinances of baptism and the Lord’s Supper (Acts 2:41-42, 46).
+The earliest gatherings of Christians focused on devotion to, “…the apostles’ teaching, fellowship, breaking of bread and prayer” (see, Acts 2:42).
+There were early indications of simple organization in the first church at Jerusalem telling us that believers knew the number of their members (Acts 2:41; 4:4); united in public worship and prayer meetings (Acts 2:42, 47) and practiced the ordinances of baptism and the Lord’s Supper (Acts 2:41-42, 46).

 Is Jesus still building His Church?

-Since a pattern emerges from the pages of the New Testament revealing how He built His Church, are we obligated to follow it?
+Since a pattern emerges revealing how Christ built His Church, are we obligated to follow it?
 Are we willing to put ourselves at cross-purposes with the Master Builder?

 “By the grace God has given me, I laid a foundation as a wise builder, and someone else is building on it.
 But each one should build with care” (I Corinthians 3:10).